d1v0id/eclipse-import-projects-plugin/README.md

 the workspace.
 If they are already present in the workspace, they will be refreshed.
 The path supplied must be an absolute path.

-If you want excloude some projects you should use `-exclude <project name>` command line parameter.
+If you want exclude some projects you can use `-exclude <project name>` command line parameter.

 You can supply multiple `-import` or `-exclude` directives to import multiple folders or exclude multiple projects from import.
 E.g. `-import <folder 1> <folder 2> -exclude <project 1> <project 2>`.